Tracking and Reporting

 The Climate Registry Reporting

-The Environmental Stewardship office manages the process of reporting to The Climate Registry.
-Key department stakeholders across focus areas submit activity data in a designated worksheet format and collaborate with the Environmental Stewardship office to submit accurate and timely information for each calendar year.
-Click here to view the most recent report on TCR's website, or click on the PDF links below to view verification statements from previous years.
+The Office of Sustainability office manages the process of reporting to The Climate Registry.
+Key department stakeholders across focus areas submit activity data in a designated worksheet format and collaborate with the Office of Sustainability to submit accurate and timely information for each calendar year.
+Click on the links below to view verification statements from previous years.

 Along with living document updates, Columbia is committed to an annual report each year that will provide a high-level overview of the progress to date.
 These reports will be made public to the Columbia community to promote transparency and open feedback, allowing the planning committee to learn, grow, and adapt to ensure the plan stays relevant.